-As with the Santa Fe, the bold exterior is dominated by a massive cascading grille with thick chrome surround.
-The dual lamp setup are sort of vertically connected by an LED signature, and creates an illusion of being a single large headlamp unit, especially in a darker exterior shade like in the example here.
+As with Santa Fe, the bold exterior is dominated by a massive cascading grille with a thick chrome surround.
+The dual-lamp setup is sort of vertically connected by an LED signature, and creates an illusion of being a single large headlamp unit, especially in a darker exterior shade like in the example here.

 Although the SUV looks bulky, there are enough curves and underbody deflectors to achieve a drag coefficient of 0.33 Cd.